PhrantiK/hassio-addons/letsdnsocloud/README.md

   - Optional: Forward desired public facing port (TCP & UDP) to your Hass.io local IP & port (default local port is 8123).

   &nbsp;&nbsp;&nbsp;&nbsp;_ Example: Forward port 443 to local port if you want to access externally without specifying a port. i.e_ https://yourdomain.com _rather than_ https://yourdomain.com:1234
+  &nbsp;&nbsp;&nbsp;&nbsp;_ Note: If you do not forward any ports, make sure your FQDN (Domain name) resolves to HomeAssistant locally

 ### 4. Hass.io config
   - Install plugin using /addons directory or GIT
   - Edit config with your CloudFlare Global API Key, your CloudFlare email address and domain.